 1911

 The club changes its name to Boston Rustlers.
-The city of Boston on the logo symbolizes the large Old English letter “B” in dark blue.
+The city of Boston is symbolized by a large dark-blue Old English letter “B”.

 1912 – 1915

-After a year, the team changes its name again, this time to Boston Braves.
-For the first time, the logo used a Native American drawing – an Indian, unfolded in profile and with a headdress of feathers on his head.
-The primary colors of the picture are white and red.
+A year later, the team changed its name again, this time to the Boston Braves.
+For the first time, the logo featured a Native American in profile wearing a feathered headdress.
+The primary colors of the design are white and red.

 1916 – 1920